dlemstra/Magick.NET/Readme.txt

 Breaking changes.

-Magick.NET 7.0.0.0017:
+Magick.NET 7.0.0.0018:
-  - Changed implicit cast from double to Percentage to explicit.
+  - Cast from double to Percentage is no longer implicit.

 Magick.NET 7.0.0.0017:
   - Renamed the values of the FontWeight enumeration.